Latina Fitness Bombshell Eri Anton Shows Off Plenty Of Skin In A Tiny Bikini

 Latina fitness model Eri Anton took to Instagram and posted a very hot bikini picture of herself on Saturday evening, one which sent a wave of excitement among her legions of followers.

-In the snap, the stunner could be seen rocking a tiny, multi-colored bikini that struggled to contain the model’s enviable assets.
+In the snap, the stunner could be seen rocking a tiny, multicolored bikini that struggled to contain the model’s enviable assets.
 As a result, Eri showed off plenty of cleavage and underboob as well as her sculpted abs, taut stomach and toned legs.

 The model wore a full face of makeup to ramp up the glamour.
 The application featured a sand-colored foundation that perfectly matched the model’s skin tone and gave her skin a flawless finish.
-She painted her cheeks with a slick of pink blusher, a nude pink lipstick, heavily lined eyes and a thick coat of mascara.
+She dusted her cheeks with pink blusher, applied a nude pink lipstick, opted for heavily lined eyes and a thick coat of mascara.
 Eri finished her look with defined eyebrows.

 The model side-swept her raven-colored tresses and wore them down to pull off a very sexy look.
 She accessorized with a white watch and a dainty pendant.
 In keeping with her beachy look, she decided to ditch other accessories and jewelry items.